vstinner/vstinner.github.io/content/free_threading_deferred_refcount.rst

 ``Py_INCREF()`` and ``Py_DECREF()`` to do nothing on immortal objects is worth it.

-The implementation basically adds the following code to the beginning of ``Py_INCREF()`` and ``Py_DECREF()`` functions::
+The implementation basically adds the following code at the beginning of ``Py_INCREF()`` and ``Py_DECREF()`` functions::

     if (_Py_IsImmortal(op)) {